olinjs/olinjs/deepdives/WebGL/README.md

  0, 0, 0]
 ```

-Thirdly, it has additional key words to describe data passed to and from the shader.
+Finally, it has additional key words to describe data passed to and from the shader.
 These are:
 * `attribute` - Links vertex data from Javascript to shader.
 * `uniform` - Links data that does not change across a primative from Javascript to shader.
 * `varying`  - Links data between Vertex and Fragment shader.

-If you want more info on GLSL in a quick to digest form, [this](https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf) reference card is good for consultation.
+And that is pretty much all you need to know to write your shaders.
+But, if you want more info on GLSL in a quick to digest form, [this](https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf) reference card is good for consultation.

 ###Vertex Shader
 If you look back at the graphics pipeline above, you see that jobs 1, 2, and 3 are done on coordinates or vertices, so naturally the code that does these tasks is called the vertex shader.